nicbou/nicolasbouliane.com/content/projects/minor-report.md

 ## API access

-None of the listed websites offer an API.
+None of the listed websites offer a public API.
 These websites are not designed to be operated by other machines.
 Many of those website implement anti-bot measures.
 They either limit the rate of requests, or block bots outright.

 As explained in the [application aid](#application-aid) section, the planned feature is not feasible with the allocated budget.

+### Service-Portal

+Berlin.de [does have an API](https://gitlab.opencode.de/eappointment/zmsdldb), but its address is not known.
+It might not be accessible to you.
+This API is [a central database of all services](https://www.berlin.de/moderne-verwaltung/buergerservice/im-netz/service-portal-berlin/dienstleistungsdatenbank/artikel.976708.php).
+It would let you get information about those services a little more easily, without having to scrape the service pages.

+Accessing this database would allow you to get up-to-date information about government services.
+This would be useful if monitoring service pages for changes.
+Change monitoring can also be done by tools like [changedetection.io](https://changedetection.io).

+### Landesamt für Einwanderung

+To my knowledge, the LEA offers no public APIs.

+The most important resource the LEA offers is the VAB.
+This is a detailed explanation of all their internal procedures, ordered by paragraph of the immigration law.

+This document is only available as a PDF.
+I have pressured them to release it in a more accessible (and machine-readable) format, but never received a response.

+Having this information in a better format would allow us to link to specific parts of the document, and to watch the document for changes.
+My attempts to make this happen were not successful.

+### Berliner Beratungsnetz für Zugewanderte

+They have built an API for their own use.
+We can also call this API to get a list of all the services listed on their website.
+This could be useful if recommending the same services on your own website.

+That being said, repeating the same information might not be that useful.
+It would be easier to simply link to their website.

+### Jobsuche-Portal der Bundesagentur für Arbeit

+...

+### Anerkennungs-Finder von „Anerkennung in Deutschland“

+### Interaktiver Einbürgerungstest des Bundesamt für Migration und Flüchtlinge

+There are dozens of other tools that help people practice for the citizenship test.
+My friend has built one in his spare time.
+They all use the official list of questions.
+You can likely get a machine-readable list of questions for your own use.

+That being said, this need is already covered by many people.
+It might be more useful to curate a list of those tools instead of building your own.

+### Bundesministerium für Arbeit und Soziales

+To my knowledge, the BMAS does not offer any public API, or any tools which you could use on your website.
+The calculators use very simple formulas and can trivially be reproduced on your side.

 ## Additional requirements